haystackco/Sprouts-Product-Scraper--OLD-RoR/README.md

 # Sprouts-Product-Scraper
 Scrapes products and info from Sprouts website

-If you run this IPython Notebook you will get the products from a Sprouts store.
-Specify which zipcode to scrape from
+Run the IPython Notebook Sprouts_scraper-BS.ipynb, to get the product invetory from a Sprouts store.
+Enter the zip code from which to scrape from before running the notebook